 As one of the first breeds credited to development in the United States, the Morgan horse not only has a gentle gait, but they can also compete with the best of them in the show ring.
 They are intelligent, talented, patient, and even-tempered, which makes them excellent for beginning riders.

-Morgan horses can do more than show in the ring.
+Morgan horses can do more than show in the ring, though.
 They are commonly used as trail mounts by farmers and horseback-riding businesses, and they are also used to work farmlands because of their strong, sturdy build.
 Many people keep Morgans simply as companion animals.
-These are usually dark-colored horses, although no official colors are attributed to them.
+These are usually dark-colored horses, though no official colors are attributed to them.

 8. The Missouri Fox Trotter Horse